Eviction Process in Nevada (Ultimate Landlord Guide)

 person holding a past due notice

-For all other eviction types, they will need to file the affidavit within the timeframe of their given notice.
-Once the affidavit, the summons and complaint have been filed, the eviction hearing will be scheduled.
+For all other eviction types, they will need to file the affidavit within the timeframe of their given notice period.
+Once the affidavit, the summons and complaint have been filed, the eviction lawsuit hearing will be scheduled.

-If the tenant does appear before the judge, you will have a proper hearing.
+If the tenant does appear before the judge in the court, you will have a proper eviction hearing.
 As the landlord, it is important that you prepare your evidence and statement ahead of time in order to ensure the judge rules in your favor when you appear in court.

-The landlord or the tenant may request a 5 day continuance from the court.
-The tenant may be given a continuance up to 30 days if that is the time needed to gather a witness to speak on their behalf.
+The landlord or tenants may request a five day continuance from the court.
+The tenant may be given a continuance up to thirty days if that is the time needed to gather a witness to speak on their behalf.

-At the end of the hearing, if the judge rules in favor of the landlord, then an order for removal will be issued, continuing the eviction process.
+At the end of the hearing, if the judge rules in favor of the landlord, then an order for removal will be issued, continuing the process of eviction.
 Tenants have 10 days after the ruling to appeal it.

 Issuing the Order For Removal

-The Order for Removal refers to the final notice given to a tenant to move out of the property before being forcibly removed.
+The Order for Removal refers to the final notice given to a tenant to move out of the rental unit before being forcibly removed.

 [insert alt text: two people packing furniture]

-If the eviction is due to the failure to pay rent, the Order for Removal will be issued 5 days after the ruling is made.
+If the eviction is due to the nonpayment of rent, the Order for Removal will be issued five days after the ruling is made.
 This will give the tenant one last opportunity to pay the rent that is owed and avoid being evicted.
-If the amount is not paid within 5 days, then the eviction process will continue.
+If the amount is not paid within five day notice to quit, then the process of eviction will continue.

 For all other reasons for eviction, the Order of Removal will be issued immediately after the judge rules in the landlord’s favor.